SharkHunter/Channel/README.md

 ## Uninstalling <a name="Uninstall"></a>

-To uninstall PMSEncoder, remove the jar file from the `plugins` directory and restart PMS.
+To uninstall Channels, remove the jar file from the `plugins` directory and restart PMS.
 Also remove any .ch files.

 ## Configuration <a name="Configuration"></a>